jeffhsu3/genda/doc/source/vcf.rst

 Changing Reference Genome
 -------------------------
-    VCF.change_base(old_reference_file, new_reference_file, chrom)
+    :TODO switch to how NCBI does the first|second pass VCF.change_base(old_reference_file, new_reference_file, chrom)
         Used when the reference genome of a vcf file must be changed.
 Must be done one chromosome at a time (vcf can have more than one, but the fasta files can only have one).